Career Timeline of Rachel McAdams: Major Achievements and Milestones

 January 2024: Saturday Night Live Cameo

-On April 23, 2024, Rachel McAdams had her opening night in her Broadway debut, starring in Amy Herzog's play 'Mary Jane' at the Samuel J. Friedman Theatre.
+On April 23, 2024, Rachel McAdams officially made her Broadway debut, starring in Amy Herzog's play 'Mary Jane' at the Samuel J. Friedman Theatre.
+She earned a Tony Award nomination for Best Actress in a Play for her performance.